The Real Group–‘Monica Vals’

 Evans included it on his first album, “New Jazz Conceptions” (1956), a solo performance.
 Perhaps his finest treatments of it were on his masterpiece recording “Live at the Village Vanguard” (1961), with Paul Motion on drums and the immortal (but fated to die 10 days later) Scott LaFaro on bass.
 Here’s Take One and Take Two.
 Here’s a posting dedicated to that session, one of the most sublime pieces of music I’ve encountered.

-Evans played ‘Waltz for Debby’ throughout his career, right up to the end – here it is from 1980 (with Joe LaBarbera on drums and Marc Johnson on bass), exactly one month before his tragic but inevitable death.
+Evans played ‘Waltz for Debby’ throughout his career, right up to the end.
+Here it is from 1964 with his wonderful second trio (Chuck Israels on bass, Larry Bunker on drums).
+And here it is from 1980 (with Joe LaBarbera on drums and Marc Johnson on bass), exactly one month before his tragic but inevitable death.
 Well, aren’t all tragic deaths inevitable?
 The song is usually performed gently (1956, 1961).
 Here in 1980, on the edge of the abyss, he invests in it a frightening passion that I discussed at length in a blog post about another signature song of his, ‘Nardis’.

 In 1963, Evans asked his friend Gene Lees to write lyrics for the song.
 Some people think they’re precious and wonderful, some think they’re painfully kitsch and demean a perfectly restrained song.
 Me?
 I’m so caught up in the music I don’t even hear them.

 I’ve found no evidence of why Evans asked for lyrics.
 The first version I can find a recording is a respectable treatment by Dutch singer named Rita Reyes, recorded for Dutch TV in 1964.
 In contrast, Johnny Hartman croons it to death in the same year (the follow-up album to his legendary collaboration John Coltrane and Johnny Hartman).
-Unfortunately, I couldn’t find the divine Sarah Vaughn’s version from 1966.
-Also unfortunately, it’s easy to find the 1975 Tony Bennet/Bill Evans duet collaboration.
+Here’s the divine Sarah Vaughn’s version from 1966.
+Here’s the better-known 1975 Tony Bennet/Bill Evans duet collaboration.
 As my friend ML put it so well: “Tony Bennet doesn’t sing on that album, he shouts.”

 In 1984, five Swedish friends were at studying together at the Royal Academy of Music.
 They felt that other friends played all the instruments and styles better than they did, so they decided to try something different – singing jazz classics a cappella.
 Thus was born the genre I love so well, ‘modern a cappella’.
 They began by listening to classic jazz such as Count Basie/Quincy Jones and replicating it vocally, each voice singing a different instrument/part, resulting in a pure, breathtaking polyphony.
 A couple of their earliest efforts were arrangements by Peder Karlsson of early Evans’ tunes: ‘Very Early’ and ‘Monica Vals’.
 Here’s an extensive interview I had with Peder describing the riveting metamorphosis of the group.